ehanahamed/quizfreely/docs/dev/api/error-types.md

   - Authorization http header or auth cookie were not sent
   - The cookie is supposed to be named `auth`, and its value is supposed to be the token
   - Auth headers are supposed to look like this: `Authorization: Bearer abcd1234tokenGoesHere`
+  - This error happens when the header or cookie are missing, if the session token is invalid or expired, you get a different error (`session-invalid`)
 - `"db-error"`
   - something went wrong while trying to connect to, read from, or write to the database
 - `"session-invalid"`